 How to clean and restore your garden furniture

-If your garden is looking a little lacklustre there are lots of ways to revive and refurbish outdoor furniture.
-It is much simpler than it sounds and is a much better choice for the planet and your pocket.
+If your outdoor space is looking a little lacklustre there are lots of ways to clean and restore your garden furniture.
+It’s much simpler than it sounds and is a better choice for the planet and your pocket.
 Grab your marigolds and follow these simple steps to completely revive your outdoor furniture this spring.

 We love the lived-in look here at Vinterior, our furniture is all about character, but if your garden furniture has been left out all winter it may need a little bit of TLC to be restored to its former glory.
 The planet will thank you, and so will your wallet.

-So, whether you’re looking to revive your rattan garden armchairs or your rustic metal outdoor dining table, here’s everything you need to know about renovating outdoor furniture.
+So, whether you’re looking to revive your rattan garden armchairs or your rustic metal outdoor dining table, here’s everything you need to know about restoring outdoor furniture.

 How to restore wooden garden furniture